DoctorWkt/acwj/13_Functions_pt2/Readme.md

 we have a function call.
 But by doing so, we lose the existing token.
 To solve this problem, I've modified the scanner so that we can put back an unwanted token: this will be returned when we get the next token instead of a brand-new token.
-The noew code in `scan.c` is:
+The new code in `scan.c` is:

 ```
 // A pointer to a rejected token